Board of Directors

 Ann Bower - Secretary

 Felix is the man, the myth, the legend.
 As a founding member of WMBS Felix has been a loyal servant of all things blues and is a staple in the Michigan Music scene.
-He has been involved in every aspect including judging bands at IBC competitions in Memphis.
 His guidance and thoughtfulness to the artform has kept WMBS on track for years.

 Felix Ybarra - Trustee